xmartlabs/xmartlabs.github.io/_posts/2020-04-22-powerful-animations-in-RN.md

 In that cases reanimated could be like water in the desert but don't forget that nothing comes without a cost and with reanimated the cost is the code complexity and the increase in the development time.
 At first, it might feel a bit awful and kind of antinatural, but when you get accustomed to it you will be able to create powerful animations.

-In resume, we can achieve powerful animations in React Native but it comes with a little trade-off in complexity.
+In conclusion, we can achieve powerful animations in React Native but it comes with a little trade-off in complexity.
 So if you are looking to make an App that has simple animations and just few complex ones, maybe with React Native + Reanimated you could get a nice looking app but if you want to make an app in which the animations are a core aspect of the product, React Native may not be the best choice for you.